Study Abroad FAQs

 - Is it really safe to travel abroad?
 What about terrorism/ disasters, etc.?

-Chatham does not allow students to study abroad in locations with US State Department travel warnings.
+Chatham does not allow students to study abroad in locations at US State Department travel advisory Level 4-Do Not Travel.
+Travel to locations with US State Department travel advisory Level 3-Reconsider Travel will be reviewed on a case by case basis.
+Pay attention to the specific risk indicators listed for the travel advisory for each country.
 Check the US State Department's website for travel information and updates.
 With regard to safety, you will need to take precautions and follow the same basic rules that you would follow at home in the US.
 Read local news to be informed about current conditions in your study abroad destination.
 Pay attention to your instincts and if you are in a location where something does not feel right, leave.
 Do not travel alone if you don't have to, and never travel alone at night.
 Carry your fully charged cell phone and a copy of your passport ID page with you at all times.
 Keep your personal belongings close to you and keep valuables hidden and out of easy reach.
 Be careful about sharing personal details with strangers and accepting invitations to private events or locations.
 Never accept open drinks unless you are at a dining establishment.
 Above all, make sure that you know who to contact and where to go in the unlikely event of an emergency.

 - What if I get sick while I'm abroad?
 What about my prescription medications?